 Motion doesn’t need literal movement.
 Images capture more attention when they depict motion (Cian, Krishna, & Elder, 2015).

 Designing a traffic sign?
 Add motion.

 People can find a “V” faster than a “Λ” shape:

-Perhaps…but I’m skeptical.
+Perhaps...but I’m skeptical.
 It took me dozens of photos to capture the downward shape in my eyebrows above.
-And there are many theoretical issues with the “universality” of emotions (which is beyond the scope of this guide).
+Plus, the idea of “universal” emotions and facial expressions has many theoretical issues, which are beyond the scope of this guide.